 The provider had systems and processes for learning and improvement, we found these were not applied consistently.
-Audits of infection prevention and control were not always completed at recommended intervals.
+Audits were not always completed at recommended intervals and information was not always easily accessible.

 The principal dentist and practice manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.